 4. IS 456 (2000): Plain and Reinforced Concrete - Code of Practice

-As discussed in the earlier section, different factors govern concrete strength.
-Factor range from the nature of raw materials to the water used for mixed.
+As discussed in the earlier section, different factors govern concrete production.
+Factors range from the nature of raw materials used to complex loading patterns.
 Members made from concrete are specifically designed to take compression loads.
 Crack patterns in RCC are the result of loading.
-This code defines criteria for manufacturing PCC & RCC under different load conditions etc.
+This Code defines criteria for manufacturing PCC & RCC under different load conditions etc.

 This standard was first published in 1953 under the title 'Code of practice for plain and reinforced concrete for general building construction and subsequently revised in 1957.
 It was then revised in 1964 & 1978.
 The latest revision was made in 2000 & was reaffirmed in 2005.